The City Museum, Cradle of Havana's Symbols

 The Infanta's Room

 In Spain, the king's daughters were called infantas.
-This room is dedicated to the visit of the Infanta Eulalia de Borbón who visited Havana in 1893, staying in the Captain General's room, that is, this room.
+This room is dedicated to the visit of the Infanta Eulalia de Borbón who visited Havana in 1893, staying in that room.
 It contains objects commemorating the event and paintings.

 Bathroom